 By participating in the tests and treatments outlined in a clinical trial, you may gain a better understanding of different measurements and what those mean for your health in the short-term and long-term.

 A clinical trial gives you the opportunity for more interactions with the medical professionals on the research team, allowing you to learn more while actively tracking and discussing your health.

 As all new treatments must go through several phases of clinical trials before they become widely available, participating in a trial can be a unique chance to access innovative treatments.
-As researchers measure your health throughout the trial, they might even discover unexpected benefits of a new treatment.
+As researchers monitor your health throughout the trial, they might even discover unexpected benefits of a new treatment.

 Clinical trial volunteers allow doctors to understand more about treating people with the same disease in the general population.
 So you can improve care for other people — which could someday include your friends or loved ones.

 Information from clinical trials is used in scientific publications that serve as permanent records of medical advancement.
 As a clinical trial participant, you are contributing your information to the pool of data that moves science forward.